The purpose of the practicum is to pursue an extended, focused endeavor that is tailored to meet an Environmental

 Lucas is a History and Political Science double major.
-He completed his practicum in the summer of 2017 by engaging in research on campus with Prof. Benegal, a faculty member of DePauw's Political Science Department.
+He completed his practicum conducting summer research on campus with Prof. Benegal, a faculty member of DePauw's Political Science Department.
 With an interest in researching public opinion and an eye toward pursuing future research opportunities, Lucas decided to investigate how the American public evaluates renewable energy.
-In collaboration with Prof. Benegal, Lucas created an original survey experiment and presented his unique data to faculty and students at the end of his summer research experience.
+In collaboration with Prof. Benegal, Lucas created an original survey experiment and presented his unique data to faculty and students.

 Mary Satterthwaite is a Spanish major with a minor in Philosophy.
-She interned during the summer of 2017 in Glacier National Park and the Flathead National Forest as a Teacher/Naturalist at Big Creek Outdoor Education Center, a branch of Glacier Institute.
-She spent two summers working as an outdoor educator, building lesson plans and teaching at Briar Bush Nature Center.
+She interned during a summer at Glacier National Park and the Flathead National Forest as a Teacher/Naturalist at Big Creek Outdoor Education Center, a branch of Glacier Institute.
+She also worked two summers as an outdoor educator, building lesson plans and teaching at Briar Bush Nature Center.
 Mary also has three years of experience as a student manager working on the DePauw Campus Farm.

 Sarah Farmer is a Geology and Studio Art double major interested in urban sustainability.
-She completed her practicum experience the summer of 2017 as an Environmental Education Intern teaching 1st-4th grade Baltimore City students an appreciation for the natural world through the Project Learning Tree Curriculum.
+She completed her practicum experience as an Environmental Education Intern teaching 1st-4th grade Baltimore City students an appreciation for the natural world through Project Learning Tree Curriculum.
 This opportunity was made possible by The Parks and People Foundation, a nonprofit working to green the city of Baltimore through community outreach and empowerment.